migueliranzo/webgpu_BIMVIz/project.md

           the 'light pass'
  - Mesh load/rendering
-    -We render a cube for now so maybe expand to meshes next? or maybe focus on the BIM SIDE, we have to check this
+    -We render a cube for now so maybe expand to meshes next? or maybe focus on the BIM SIDE, we have to check this -Update, we render BIM structures!!! amazing!!!!! lets do some basic shading
  - Basic picking -> to select elments
     -We got hover working so we can build from there the picking
  - Basic camera controls -> Orbit
     -Orbit camera added but lacking translate feature, can wait

+IMPORTANT THING ABOUT THE PROJECT AND DIFFERENTATION The cool thing we could do is use compute shaders to deal with some BIM stuff since previously made BIM visizualers on the web using webgl simply couldnt use compute shaders, so since we use webgpu and compute shaders are available we could try to use that to not only create a cool BIM viz but actually do something better than already existing software.
+Just leaving this here...

 ### SHOULD I COPY OR RAW IMPLEMENT X FEATURE?